gromacs/gromacs/docs/user-guide/mdp-options.rst

 Removed features
 ^^^^^^^^^^^^^^^^

-This feature has been removed from |Gromacs|, but so that old :ref:`mdp` and :ref:`tpr` files cannot be mistakenly misused, we still parse this option. :ref:`gmx grompp` and :ref:`gmx mdrun` will issue a fatal error if this is set.
+These features have been removed from |Gromacs|, but so that old :ref:`mdp` and :ref:`tpr` files cannot be mistakenly misused, we still parse this option. :ref:`gmx grompp` and :ref:`gmx mdrun` will issue a fatal error if this is set.

 .. mdp:: adress

+   (no)

+.. mdp:: implicit-solvent

    (no)